goldjared/cliock/README.md

-# cliockify
+# cliock
-CLI for clockify
+simple CLI for clockify.